Sergey Morozov (fighter)

-Sergey Morozov (Сергей Морозов; born June 14, 1989) is a Kazakhstani retired mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship.
+Sergey Morozov (Сергей Морозов; born June 14, 1989) is a Kazakhstani former mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship.
 Morozov is the former M-1 Bantamweight Champion.

 Background

 Having played football since the age of seven years old, he enrolled in the Youth Sports School, studied there, played until the age of 17.
 Then, at the age of 17, he joined the Aktobe-Zhas team, which played in the First League.
 He played there for two seasons, before leaving because of character issues.

 In December 2021, Morozov converted to Islam.

 Mixed martial arts career

 Early career

 Starting his professional career in 2008, Morozov compiled a 16-4 record, spending most of his time on the Russian regional scene, with most off his bouts coming with M-1 Global Challenge, where he spent five years and is the former M-1 Bantamweight Champion.
 In his attempt for the championship against Movsar Evloev on February 22, 2018 at M-1 Challenge 88, losing by rear-naked choke in the third round.
 After winning the next three bouts, he captured the championship against Aleksandr Osetrov at M-1 Challenge 102, winning by TKO in the third round.
 He defended the title against Josh Rettinghouse at M-1 Challenge 105, winning the bout via unanimous decision.